SAP-samples/teched2022-DT262/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/ex12_3.png)

 4. In the pop-up, do the following:
-  - Enter theNamefield.
-E.g. “MyWorkflow”
+  - Enter the Namefield.
+E.g. “MyWorkflow_XXX” (Sample MyWorkflow_011 for group 11)
   - Enter a description(optional)
   - Choose Create